developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 ---
 ## Overview

-SimulScan can be accessed either by selecting [SimulScan as an Input Plug-in](../../../../datawedge/6-0/guide/setup/#simulscaninput) with Zebra's [DataWedge](../../../../datawedge) service or by invoking its functions from within an Android app using the SimulScan APIs, which requires licensing.
+SimulScan can be accessed either by selecting [SimulScan as an Input Plug-in](../../../../datawedge/6-0/guide/setup/#simulscaninput) within Zebra's [DataWedge](../../../../datawedge) app (included with all devices) or by invoking its functions from within a custom Android app using the SimulScan APIs (which requires licensing).
 SimulScan advanced features can be explored without a license by using the [SimulScan Demo App](../demo), which exposes all features and functions except the ability to save acquired data.
 The Demo App also can be used to test user-created Templates.

-**This guide covers SimulScan usage with DataWedge only**.
-See the [SimulScan API guide](../../api) for accessing SimulScan functions programmatically.
+**This guide covers [SimulScan usage with DataWedge](#accessthroughdatawedge) only**.
+To access SimulScan functions programmatically, see the [SimulScan API guide](../../api).

 -----